MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-excel-featured-tables.md

 ---
 # Access Power BI featured tables in Excel (preview)

-In the Data Types Gallery in Excel, you can find data from featured tables in Power BI datasets.
+In the Data Types Gallery in Excel, you can find data from *featured tables* in Power BI datasets.
 Featured tables make it easier to add enterprise data to your Excel sheets.
 Here are the steps to get from Power BI data to Excel sheets.

 - A Power BI data modeler [promotes or certifies a dataset in Power BI](../connect-data/service-datasets-promote.md).
-- The data modeler identifies featured tables in the dataset.
+- The data modeler [identifies featured tables](service-create-excel-featured-tables.md) in the dataset, and saves that dataset to the Power BI service.
-- Power BI report creators create reports based on those featured tables.
 - The rest of the organization can connect to those featured tables in Excel for relevant and refreshable data.
 Excel refers to those tables as *data types*, and lists them in the Data Types Gallery.
 Read more about using [Excel data types from Power BI](https://support.office.com/article/use-excel-data-types-from-power-bi-preview-cd8938ce-f963-444d-b82a-7140848241e9) in the Excel documentation.

 In Excel, you can also browse any dataset that you can access in Power BI.
 In Excel, select the **Power BI Datasets** option under **Get Data** on the **Data** ribbon.